thumbliner/thumbliner/loop.md

 Steers and brakes, feels the jerk, adjusts until it’s right.
 When feedback is clean and direct, the cause-and-effect relation is obvious.

 ### Shopper
 Makes a purchase, waits for delivery, tries it out, updates buying behavior.
-When feedback is delayed, one leans on stand-ins like “trust this brand.”
+When feedback is delayed, one leans on brand and reputation.

 ### Politician
 Delivers a message, gathers feedback through observation and polls, then adapts.
 Voter reaction is the signal.